marco-oliva/telseq/README.md

 ```

 #### Plots
-Here remember that this will run on a node in the cluster so you will need an ssh tunnel to the node to be able to connect to the jupyter notebook.
+This will run on a node in the cluster so you will need an ssh tunnel to the node to be able to connect to the jupyter notebook.

 ```bash
 cd telseq